-- Plug your Aquarius computer into a 120 volt wall outlet. - Set the Antenna Switch Box at COMPUTER. - Turn your television set on.
-Set the channel for Channel 3 or 4.
-(Make sure the TV channel selected matches the channel to which you set the selector switch on your computer.) - Turn your Aquarius computer on.
-In a few seconds you will see this display:
+- Plug your Aquarius computer into a standard AC wall outlet. - Set the Antenna Switch Box at COMPUTER. - Turn your television set on. - Turn your Aquarius computer on.
+In a few seconds you will see this display.

 The screen color will change during this display.
 Tune your TV set for color, clarity and sharpness.
 Then press the RTN (Return) key.
 The display will change to: